kdave/btrfs-progs/Documentation/btrfstune.rst

         .. warning::
                 Cancelling or interrupting a UUID change operation will make the filesystem temporarily unmountable.
-To fix it, rerun *btrfstune -u* and let it complete.
+To fix it, rerun :command:`btrfstune -u` and let it complete.

 -x
         (since kernel: 3.10)